What is a Hard Inquiry?

 Before doing so, however, they need your consent.
 So, always make sure to ask what type of inquiry the lender or creditor is going to make.
 If you’re not 100% sure that you want to move on with the application, you should stick to soft inquiries.

-While a soft credit inquiry won’t lower your FICO score, a hard pull can cost you 5-10 points on average.
+While a soft credit inquiry doesn’t lower ther FICO score, a hard pull can lower credit scores by up to 5 points for most people.
 The exact number depends on several credit score factors.
 Your employment status, payment history, credit utilization ratio, and debt can minimize the damage.

 Why Do Hard Inquiries Hurt Your Credit?